arclk/Tablut/README.md

 java -jar StudentPlayer.java
 ```
 It accepts 3 arguments (in order): the role (“White” or “Black”), the timeout time (in seconds), the server IP address.
+To make sure that the player doesn't exceed the timeout, the last three seconds are left to process and send the move.